IIT-EnergySystemModels/openTEPES/doc/rst/MathematicalFormulation.rst

 :math:`swt^ω_{pnijc} - swt^ω_{p,n-\nu,ijc} = son^ω_{pnijc} - sof^ω_{pnijc} \quad \forall ωpnijc`

-The initial status of the lines is pre-defined as plugged-in.
+The initial status of the lines is pre-defined as switched on.

 Minimum switch-on and switch-off state of a line [h]